London local number

-What is the worst thing an adult moth can do to you?
+What other problems an adult moth can cause?

 - Fly repeatedly into your face.
 We’re not sure why but moths seem to have a vendetta against faces.
 They will disregard their own well-being just to fly into your face until they can no longer move.
 As if that wasn’t bad enough, while they are laying siege to your face, they will also cover you in their disgusting moth dust.